 Not all doctors are taught about M.E. in medical school and your doctor may be able to learn from you and your experience.
 It's frustrating for both of you that there is no test for M.E. and they cannot provide you with a cure.
 Show your doctor see that you understand this, but that you need them for support and advice.

 Doctors rely on evidence-based medicine, which means that it can be hard for them to do anything that hasn't been scientifically proven.
 So when you ask for something, it may be out of your doctor's hands, especially if your doctor doesn't have prior experience of supporting young people with M.E.

 Read more about effective communication with your doctor.

 When you go to a doctor's appointment with your parent or carer, decide beforehand who is going to do the talking.
 The message will come across better if you do the talking (if energy allowing).

-If your mum, dad or carer is attending for moral support, they should sit a little further back than you, and a little more out of the doctor's eyeline.
+If your mum, dad or carer is attending for moral support, they should sit a little further back than you, and a little more out of the doctor's eye-line.
 If the doctor still talks to them rather than you, your mum, dad or carer should sit back in their seat and avoid eye contact with the doctor.
-The doctor will then transfer their attention to the one who is sitting directly in front of them.
-If your parent or carer needs to talk on your behalf, explain this to the doctor yourself at the beginning (there is no need to apologise for this).
+The doctor is more likely to transfer their attention to the person is sitting directly in front of them. ie. you.
+If your parent or carer needs to talk on your behalf, explain this to the doctor yourself at the beginning; there is no need to apologise for this.

 The message is more effective if one person speaks without a lot of interruptions from the other.
 They should only join in if you invite them to or they believe you are struggling, at which point they should offer their help.
-If you are getting upset or feeling pressured by the doctor, either ask your parent/carer to take over or take a break.
+If you are getting upset or feeling pressured by the doctor, either ask your parent/carer to take over or say that you will need to take a break.